Go to content

-The old favorite, but still catches walleyes today
+.The old favorite, but still catches walleyes today.

 There are various types of lures by drift anglers on Lake Erie.
 One of the original and favorite of most drift anglers still today is the weight-forward spinner.
-A weight forward spinner is no more than a weighted lure, with the spinner in front of the lure body.
+A weight-forward spinner is no more than a weighted lure, with the spinner in front of the lure body.
 Aptly known as weight forward spinner.

 A solid performer, and trusted still by many.
 Anglers can't go wrong when using this lure.
 This lure will never be 'out-of-date' and if you do have some in your box, you probably have them in different weights and colors.
 Weight forwards can come in weights as little as 1/4 oz. to as large as slightly over an ounce.
 For most anglers, the perfect weight for most is 5/8 oz. to 3/4 oz.
-But if an angler is still choosing to use them later in the summer, when the fish go deep, better have a supply of 1 oz.
+But if an angler is still choosing to use them later in the summer, when the fish go deep, they better have a supply of 1 oz.

 These lures can come in many colors, while some are even plated.
-The most sought after patterns are the gold-plated varieties, second to lemon-lime (yellow chartreuse and green).
-Over the years there have been many top performers that include blue/white, red/white, chartreuse, green and white, including gold plated with a dash of either orange, black, green or yellow.
+The most sought-after patterns are the gold-plated varieties, second to lemon-lime (yellow chartreuse and green).
+Over the years there have been many top performers that include blue/white, red/white, chartreuse, green, and white, including gold plated with a dash of either orange, black, green, or yellow.

 These are lures that must be used with live bait.
 Ninety-nine percent of anglers using weight forwards will use it with a nightcrawler.
 I've known a few to use leeches also, but worms are still the best.
 I prefer and will also tell my charter patrons to use a whole crawler for this lure and simply gob it on the hook.
 Occasionally, leaving a little bit trailing doesn't hurt, but much will can lead to a lot of misses due to short strikes.

 This lure can be fished in a variety of ways that include a "splash count" start to retrieve as soon as it hits the water), all the way to the bottom.
-Your retrieve can vary from a shuffle (will be explained later) to a steady slow retrieve or with a hesitation during a steady retrieve.
+Your retrieve can vary from a shuffle (which will be explained later) to a steady slow retrieve or with a hesitation during a steady retrieve.

-Nothing is given for anglers, so oftentimes anglers must work their retrieve according to speed and style, even the count (time allowed for the lure to sink to find fish suspended).
+Nothing is given to anglers, so oftentimes anglers must work their retrieve according to speed and style, even the count (time allowed for the lure to sink to find fish suspended).
 On average, most weight forwards will drop at a rate of 1 ft. per sec.
 In order to fish suspended fish at 15ft., merely give the lure a 15 count.
 Depending on the speed of your count, each number in the count should be 1 sec.

 The newest or likely the most favorite by walleye anglers today

 Another type of casting lure, and probably considered the most modern, is the casting harness, a.k.a.
 Mayfly rig.
 This lure is merely a short leader harness (14" to 20" in length) and has to be used with some sort of weight.
 Weight can be an egg sinker or an inline sinker, both attached in front of the harness, giving its needed weight in order to cast.
 The harness is no more than a single spinner blade on a clevis.
 Blade style can be whatever you prefer, some use Indiana and I use Colorado style.
 Then following the blade are 4 to 6 beads (prefer #4 size) and color may or may not matter.
-I do myself prefer yellow chartreuse or red colors, but whatever your favorite might be, then use it.
-Hook size should not be too large.
+I do prefer yellow chartreuse or red colors, but whatever your favorite might be, then use it.
+The hook size should not be too large.
 Most will use a #1 or #2 size.
-Long shank Aberdeen or shorter shanked with bait holder style bronze hook are fine.
+Long shank Aberdeen or shorter shank with bait holder style bronze hook are fine.

 Again, using worms with this type of lure is a must, but preferably just a piece or half a crawler.
-You can gob the worm on the hook, but preferred method is to hook the piece of worm through the very tip of it.
+You can gob the worm on the hook, but the preferred method is to hook the piece of the worm through the very tip of it.
 The idea is to mimic a mayfly or bug in the water.
 While the blades of the lure spinning resemble the wings, the beads - the body of the mayfly, the short piece of worm, is the tail.
 Again, too long a worm (piece) will often lead to short strikes.

 Need more information on lures or to make